-Charleston is rated the fifth most popular vacation destination in the United States, and it surely must rank in the top five among places to spend the rest of your life.
+Charleston was rated the most popular vacation destination in the United States, and it surely must rank in your personal top 10 places to spend the rest of your life.
 If it doesn't yet, it eventually will.

-Visit the city once and you'll discover that it pulls at your heartstrings like no other place in the country.
+Visit Charleston once and you'll discover that it will endear itself to your heart like no other place in the country.

 Is it the delightful year-round climate?
 The almost-European feel of its downtown city streets?
 The overwhelming amount of history lurking behind every corner and down every alley?
 Charleston is truly one of the most cosmopolitan places around, offering sophisticated dining rivaling that of much larger cities and shopping experiences for even the most jaded consumers.